xma711/notebook/signal_processing/README.md

 and for complex function can be estimated thru numerical integration.

-My own understanding about fourier series to fourier transform
+My own understanding about Fourier series to Fourier transform
 --------------------------------------------------------------------

 Fourier series says that for a period signal with a period of T,